tessgi/TessGiWebsite/content/pages/outreach/media.md

 ## Media support

-NASA can provide media support that can help amplify your results so that it reaches a wide audience.
+NASA can provide media support that can help amplify your results so that they reach a wide audience.
 NASA Goddard Space Flight Center's Astrophysics Division Communications Team has extensive experience creating press products based on results: from coordinating and writing web features and press releases, producing supporting videos, and commissioning animations, and even planning a press event if the result is significant enough.

 ## TESS Media Coverage Request

 Submit a [TESS Media Coverage Request](https://asd.gsfc.nasa.gov/media_req_tess/) for media support consideration.
-The team needs an adequate heads up, about one month in most cases.
+The team needs an adequate heads up of your coming results, about six weeks in most cases.
 Please consider submitting a media request at the same time you submit a paper for publication, and *before submitting it to a preprint server (like arXiv)*.

 <br/>
 <img class="img-responsive" style="max-width:80%;" src="images/mediaform.png">